daviestobialex/daviestobialex/README.md

 - 🔭 I’m currently working on [fxbud](https://fxbud.com)

-- 🌱 I’m currently learning **doing my master in financial technology at the University of Bradford.**
+- 🌱 I have a **master degree in financial technology at the University of Bradford.**

 - 👯 I’m currently contributing on [Apache Fineract](https://github.com/apache/fineract)